Bags of Opportunity

 “Reducing environmental impact has always been high on our agenda and so we’re delighted that the profits from carrier bag sales are able to go towards such a good cause.”

-A £160 donation was made in 2015 by Mint Velvet.
-The proceeds of their customers 5p single use carrier bag charge were used to support our charitable activities which aim to make Scotland cleaner, greener and more sustainable.
+Following a donation made in 2015/16 by Mint Velvet, a second donation of £325.16 was made in 2016/17.
+The proceeds of customers 5p single use carrier bag charge were used to support our charitable activities which aim to make Scotland cleaner, greener and more sustainable.

 Helen Jones, Mint Velvet said “It’s one of our top priorities to run our business with sensitivity to the world around us, so we’ve partnered with Keep Scotland Beautiful and will be donating the 5p Scottish bag levy from our Scottish stores.”